Rena started Nga Tawa in Year 11. A Japanese agent recommended it to her family after a past pupil attended and did very well.

 Surprisingly, Rena didn’t get homesick at all.
 She’s an only child and is used to getting on with things.
 It was a big change to her school in Tokyo with boys and 1200 students though!

-She loves that Nga Tawa is small as she gets lots of support.
-Everyone is very friendly.
-She plays tennis and badminton and is looking forward to trying other new sports.
+She loved that Nga Tawa is small as she was able to get lots of support.
+Everyone was very friendly.
+She played tennis and badminton and excitedly tried other new sports.